payne911/PieMenu/README.md

 Aims at providing users with the so-called `RadialGroup`: it is a simple container that places its children `Actors` in a circular fashion.

-The more interesting feature might be the `PieMenu` class : it wraps the `RadialGroup` with a bunch of functionalities that allow highlight and selection of items within the Group.
+The more interesting feature might be the `PieMenu` class : it wraps the `RadialGroup` with a bunch of functionalities that allow assigning callback functions to listeners on the highlight and selection of items within the Group.

 In terms of User Interface, circular context menu "are faster and more reliable to select from than linear menus, because selection depends on direction instead of distance." ([Wikipedia source](https://en.wikipedia.org/wiki/Pie_menu#Comparison_with_other_interaction_techniques)).
 That is the whole motivation behind this library.